hanshengjiang/npmle_git/README.md

 ## Overview

 ## Folders and Files
-- `scripts/`: scripts that implement the NPMLE procedures (named \*\_lib.py) and scripts that carry out simulations and real data analysis (run_*.py)
+- `scripts/`: scripts that implement the NPMLE procedures (named '\*\_lib.py') and scripts that carry out simulations and real data analysis ('run\_\*.py')
 - `data/`: various results in numeric form and storaged in .csv files
 - `pics/`: various visualization results
 - `real_data/`: data .csv files for real data analysis

 ## Usage
 ### Single run
-Each script in `scripts/` with names starting with 'run' implements one run of a certain numerical experiment.
+Each script in `scripts/` starting with 'run_' implements one run of a certain numerical experiment.
 The users can directly run the Python script in their own IDE or alternatively use commands in the terminal.
 For example,
 ```{python}
 python run_real_data_gdp.py
 ```